-Scientific notation is comprised of three parts:
+Scientific notation has three parts:

 Your simplified number